 "I shan't do the thing you ax;

 I'm willing to pay a fair price for the tea,

 But never the three penny tax."

 "You shall," quoth the mother, and reddened with rage,

-	"For you're my own
+"For you're my own daughter, you see,

 And sure 'tis quite proper the daughter should pay,